sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-02.md

 ### Store user messages and responses in CosmosDB

 The next few steps will walk you through how to persist our agent interactions in Cosmos DB.
 Cosmos DB is used extensively for capturing user and agent interactions in these types of applications.
-Its design as a NoSQL database that can scale out to support any number of users instantly makes it a great choice for this scenario.
+It is a great choice for this scenario due to its design as a NoSQL database that can scale out to support any number of users instantly.

 To accomplish this task we will do the following tasks:

 1. Update the interface for Cosmos DB service to upsert new data
 1. Implement the new upsert feature
 1. Extend the upsert feature to our Chat Service

 #### Update Cosmos DB Interface

 To begin, navigate to the `/Interfaces` folder in the `ChatInfrastructure` project.

 Open the `ICosmosDBService.cs` interface.